SomenMistri/intro_to_scRNA-seq/README.md

 ## Why single-cell RNA-seq

-Across human tissues there is an incredible diversity of cell types, states, and interactions.
+Across human tissues, there is an incredible diversity of cell types, states, and interactions.
 To better understand these tissues and the cell types present, single-cell RNA-seq (scRNA-seq) offers a glimpse into what genes are being expressed at the level of individual cells.

 <p align="center">
 <img src="./img/scRNA-seq_cell_diversity.png" width="600">